Fellowship-of-the-Link/old-TfT-test1/airtable guidelines.md

 ## Revision Notes

+* this page will be deprecated as we won't be asking users to comment on airtable
 * This is a stub, to be developed for version 1 (meaningful glance at @peter ;) )
+*